MeteoSwiss/opendata/docs/general/third-party-examples.md

 The **requirements for guides and examples to be included** are:
 1. They must use [Open Data collections/datasets from MeteoSwiss](https://opendatadocs.meteoswiss.ch).
-2. They must cite the data source(s) as specified in the [terms of use](https://opendatadocs.meteoswiss.ch/#terms-of-use).
+2. They must cite the data source(s) as specified in the [Terms of use](https://opendatadocs.meteoswiss.ch/#terms-of-use).
 3. They must be openly accessible, i.e. without a paywall or other restrictions.
 4. They must have been sighted by the respective MeteoSwiss specialists.
 The Open Data service team takes care of this.
 They do it twice a month.